Materials-Consortia/OPTIMADE/properties/REAMDE.md

 - https://github.com/Materials-Consortia/OPTIMADE

-contains a subdirectory `properties/src` that contains source files from which to generate Property Definitions for the standard OPTIMADE properties.
+contains a subdirectory `properties/src/properties` with source files from which to generate Property Definitions for the standard OPTIMADE properties.
-They are organized with one subdirectory per namespace, of which we currently only use:
+They are organized with one subdirectory per category, of which we currently use:
 - `core` for the most core Property Definitions of the OPTIMADE API protocol.
+- `physical` for general definitions of physical properties to be referenced in the other property definitions.
 - `optimade` for property definitions that are integral to the OPTIMADE standard.

-Each namespace, except `core`, has "endpoint" subdirectories to sort the Property Definitions into the endpoints in the OPTIMADE protocol to which they belong.
+The `optimade` category is further partitioned using subdirectories according to OPTIMADE endpoints.
-In addition, common definition references from other definition source files may be sorted in a special subdirectory, `common`.
+In addition, common definitions reused by other optimade definition source files are sorted in a special subdirectory, `common`.

-The endpoint subdirectories contain human-readable YAML-formatted property definition source files.
+These directories contain human-readable YAML-formatted property definition source files with `.yaml` extensions.
 The source files use JSON Schema pointers to reference other source files to avoid duplication of information.
 They are processed with the tool `tests/scripts/process_propdefs.py` into standards-conformant JSON files where JSON Schema pointers are replaced by inline copies of the corresponding definitions to adhere to the OPTIMADE standard format for Property Definitions.